A New Proof of the Flat Wall Theorem

-Since the quantity $2s+p$ increases during each iteration and $p\le s$, the algorithm will terminate after at most $3k$ iterations.
+Since the quantity $\xx{|Z|=2s+p}$ increases during each iteration and $p\le s$, the algorithm will terminate after at most $\xx{\min\{n,3k\}}$ iterations.
 Thus the running time is as claimed. \end{proof}

 Likewise there is a version of Lemma~\ref{lem:diversepaths} with a similar proof, which we omit.